Podcast: Download

 Using mnemonics has certainly helped me in this regard as well.
 Nic Castle was courageous enough to share his story on my podcast as well.
 He was a police officer who suffered PTSD with anxiety and memory blackouts, but these were reduced once he got into memory training.

-Exercising your memory is not a magic bullet, but once you’ve seen a doctor and worked on your overall health, it’s a great supplement to those primary efforts.
+Exercising your memory is not a magic bullet.
+But once you’ve seen a doctor and worked on your overall health, it does provide a great supplement to those primary efforts.
+Memory Science has demonstrated the positive outcomes many times.

 This point is very important because coping mechanisms are just that: strategies that help you cope.
-That’s why this next section is so important, even if it’s also repetitive.
+That’s why this next section is so important, even if it’s also a bit repetitive.

 The Best Advice for Anxiety and Memory Loss

 The Internet is packed with all kinds of advice.
-And it’s tempting to avoid proper medical treatment.
+And some of thing things people say can make it tempting to avoid proper medical treatment when you need it.

-But it’s absolutely a must to seek it because we can’t guess at our blood levels.
+But it’s absolutely a must to seek medical input because we can’t guess at our blood levels.
 So many people mistake their memory loss symptoms with stress and anxiety when in fact something quite different is going on.

-It could be a quick fix, one that lets you get back on track with great memory faster than you might think.
+With the right medical opinion, you could be looking at a quick fix, one that lets you get back on track and enjoy better memory faster than you might think.
+Not everything comes down to memory training in the ways I discuss on this blog, after all.

 Plus, a doctor can help you think through whether you have anxiety and short-term memory loss or long term memory issues.
 It’s astonishing how many people think they have short term memory issues when they’re actually long term memory problems, or vice versa.